Role : Lead Product Designer · Team : 2 PM, 1 Engineer, 1 QA · Timeline : 4 weeks · Platform : Mobile + Desktop (Web)

 Vertical card

-Structurally almost identical to what we shipped.
-One PM pushed for an explicit buy button.
-I pushed back: tapping a listing already opens a purchase overlay inside the game room — a progressive disclosure pattern that reduces purchase anxiety.
-A tile-level button duplicates the action and consumes the space we needed for urgency signals.
-We removed it.
-Testing tap-to-enter with real users is the V2 research priority.
+Structurally close to what we shipped, but a PM pushed for an inline purchase button on the tile.
+I pushed back: tapping a listing already opens a detail view where purchase happens a progressive disclosure pattern that reduces commitment anxiety.
+A tile-level button duplicates the action and consumes the space needed for status signals.
+Removed.

 Concept B